Abstract Details

 Samantha Nikirk (POC-Point of Contact,Primary Presenter), samjwalk@med.umich.edu;

-Samantha Nikirk, MPH is a Clinical Research Program Manager at the University of Michigan in the Division of Hepatology.
-She also serves as Co-Chair of the Michigan Congenital CMV Community Alliance for the National CMV Foundation.
-Ms. Nikirk has partnered with several organizations to create patient and clinician-focused congenital CMV resources including MedScape, Hands and Voices, and WebMD.
+Samantha Nikirk, MPH, CCRC is the Clinical Research Program Manager of the Cirrhosis Program at the University of Michigan in the Division of Hepatology.
+She serves as the Director of national multi-site clinical trials.
+She is Co-Chair of the Michigan Congenital CMV Community Alliance for the National CMV Foundation.
+Ms. Nikirk has partnered with several organizations to create patient and clinician-focused congenital CMV resources including the American Academy of Pediatrics, MedScape, Hands and Voices, and WebMD.
 She also sits on the Michigan Early Hearing Detection and Intervention Advisory Committee and is a Newborn Screening Ambassador with Expecting Health.
-Most importantly, she is the proud mother to a toddler with congenital CMV.
+Most importantly, she is the proud mother to two little girls, one of whom has congenital CMV and is Deaf and autistic.